Bali Scuba Diving Spots

 7. Nusa Penida

 Located in south Bali, Nusa Penida is best reserved for advanced divers.
-Due to its location where waters meet the Indian Ocean at the Lombok Strait, it faces strong currents all year long.
-Manta Point, as the name suggests, is a lovely place to spot manta rays while Crystal Bay, although not too deep, is an interesting experience due to the strong currents.
-Another unique diving spot is the underwater cavern at 30m deep which loses light as you travel through, but at the other end, you'll encounter hundreds of bats on resurfacing inside the bat cave.
+Due to its location where waters meet the Indian Ocean at the Lombok Strait, it faces strong currents all year.
+Manta Point near Nusa Penida is a lovely place to spot manta rays, while Crystal Bay, although not too deep, is an exciting experience due to the strong currents.
+Another unique diving spot is the underwater cavern at 30m deep, which loses light as you travel through, but at the other end, you'll encounter hundreds of bats on resurfacing inside the bat cave.

-Best Time For Scuba Diving in Bali
+Best Time for Scuba Diving in Bali

-In terms of temperature, Bali boasts of warm temperatures throughout the year.
+In terms of temperature, Bali boasts warm temperatures throughout the year.
 Even in the colder months of December and January, temperatures remain at around 25-29 degrees.
 So if you're keen on a warm, enjoyable dive in crystal-clear waters, then Bali is a great place to visit, especially in the summer months from July to November.
 Bali has high visibility in the water of 10m - 50m on average, especially during peak diving season.

 Budget For Scuba Diving in Bali